-Wall Street’s rally carries into 3rd day as economies reopen

-Stocks are pumping higher in early trading on Wall Street Tuesday, and the S&P 500 is cruising toward its first three-day winning streak in a month.
+Wall Street gives up an early gain, oil prices swing wildly

+The Russell 2000 of small-cap stocks, which were beat up more than the rest of the market earlier this year on concerns about their financial strength, climbed 1.1%.

+The Dow Jones Industrial Average edged up 63 points, or 0.3%, to 24,208.
+It had been up as many as 378 points earlier, but it and other indexes gave back much of their gains after a report showed U.S. consumer confidence fell to its lowest level in nearly six years.

-European stocks were also strong, as markets turned higher following a mixed Asian performance.
+European stocks were also strong, following a mixed showing in Asian markets.
 The price of U.S. oil remained wild, though, and it swung through more extremes as storage tanks come closer to hitting their limits.

 With massive aid in place for the economy from central banks and governments, stocks have been building higher in recent weeks on anticipation that stay-at-home orders will gradually lift.
-U.S. states and nations around the world are going at their own speeds, but the removal of restrictions would allow businesses to get back into some type of gear, even if it’s only first, after the global economy essentially slammed shut.
+U.S. states and nations around the world are going at their own speeds.

+“Investors are taking that as a positive sign,” Katie Nixon, chief investment officer at Northern Trust Wealth Management, said of the pledged of aid and gradual moves to lift economic restrictions.

-Companies that would benefit most from people being able to leave their houses again were among the market’s leaders.
-Harley-Davidson jumped 16% after laying out plans to slash costs and preserve cash, including a cut of its dividend and a halt to its stock buyback program.
-Kohl’s rose 12%, and Kimco Realty, which owns shopping centers, added 8.8%
+Harley-Davidson jumped 8.3% after laying out plans to slash costs and preserve cash, including a cut of its dividend and a halt to its stock buyback program.
+Norwegian Cruise Line rose 6.6%, and Kimco Realty, which owns shopping centers, added 6.9%

-Sectors of the stock market that are most closely tied to the strength of the economy were also leaders.
-Financial stocks rose 3% for the biggest gain among the 11 sectors that make up the S&P 500.
-Industrial stocks were close behind with a gain of 2.7%, and raw-material producers were up 2.1%.

-Still, signs of caution are prevalent throughout the market.
-Merck reported a jump in revenue and profit for the first quarter, but the drugmaker also cut its financial forecast for the full year.
-It said prescription drug sales will likely fall because because the pandemic is keeping many patients with chronic conditions away from their doctors.
-It’s also looking for sales of veterinary medicines to dip.
-Its shares fell 4.2%.
+In a sharp turnaround from earlier in the sell-off, companies that have been winners in the new stay-at-home economy lagged behind the rest of the market.
+Netflix, which has set record highs recently, slipped 3.3%.
+Clorox, whose disinfecting wipes have seen a surge in demand, was close to flat.

+Signs of caution are prevalent throughout the market.
+Many professional investors are wary of the stock market’s big rally, which has driven the S&P 500 up nearly 30% since hitting a low late last month.
+Premature reopenings of economies could cause another wave of coronavirus infections.

 Treasury yields, which had sent warning signals about the disastrous economic effects of the pandemic long before the stock market did, were down slightly.

 Inflation recently has gotten weighed down by a plunge in oil prices.
 With airplanes, autos and factories around the world idled, demand has collapsed for energy, and producers have not cut back quickly enough.
 All the extra oil has flowed into storage tanks, which are close to hitting their limits.
-A barrel of U.S. oil for delivery in June was up 2% to $13.06, but it had dropped as low as $10.07 earlier in the morning.

 Japan’s benchmark Nikkei 225 edged 0.1% lower.
 A day before, it surged after Japan’s central bank lifted its ceiling on purchases of government bonds and other assets that it uses to pump more cash into the economy.